LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 .. member:: null->isA(name::tag)

    Checks whether an object is of the given type.
-The method will return an integer greater than zero if the name of the type is specified or the name of any parent type other than :type:`null`.
-The method will also return a positive integer for any trait name that the type has applied to it.
-The method call `null->isA(::null)` will only return "true" for the :type:`null` type instance itself.
+The method will return "1" if the type specified by the ``name`` parameter matches the type of the instance, or "2" if the trait specified by ``name`` is implemented by the type of the instance.
+The method call `null->isA(::null)` will only return "1" for the :type:`null` type instance itself.

 .. member:: null->isNotA(name::tag)